Magneto ignition systems

 The wiring from the magneto to the coil OR from the coil connections to ground OR the kill switch circuit are the primary cause of ignition problems.
 Periodically examine the wiring and be certain that each connection is solid and that there are no broken or loose wires/connectors.
 Also, be certain that the male and female connectors are fully pushed together.

-This diagram has the resistance and a schematic of a typical Thor ignition coil.
+This page has a schematic and resistance of a typical Thor magneto and ignition coil.
 This diagram has the dimensions and ratings of a typical Thor ignition coil. (diagrams courtesy of Dean Hannah)

-Please refer to the schematic above regarding the following information:
+Please refer to the wiring diagram (PDF) above regarding the following additional information:

 1. The black secondary wire (not labeled) with the spark plug boot must be firmly connected to the spark plug.
 A break between the boot and the secondary wire is the most common point of failure.
 IDM ignition coil secondary resistance is 9K-12K Ohms (spark plug terminal to engine ground) depending on whether the secondary wire is resistance-type wire or not.
 Some engine coils can be 3.5-7K Ohms.
 The important point is that the resistance must not be infinite or less than 3.5k Ohms.
 Coils that are marginally bad will cause engine fade at high throttle settings but you will not be able to troubleshoot the coil unless you know the exact resistance value of a working coil.

-2. The black wire labeled "A" must be grounded to the engine.
+2. The black wire labeled "A" must be grounded to the engine block.
 This wire is the ground wire for the coil and it will not work if this wire is loose.
-In fact, pilots may notice a shock through the metal parts of the throttle cable including the kill switch if they attempt to start the engine with this wire unconnected or is faulty.
+In fact, pilots may notice a shock through the metal parts of the throttle cable including the kill switch if they attempt to start the engine with this wire unconnected.

 3. The blue wire labeled "B" is the primary wire of the coil and is connected to the magneto on the front of the engine and to the kill switch.
 It should have a resistance to ground of less than 4K Ohms when disconnected from the magneto.
 If you get an infinity value switch the Ohmmeter leads.
 It is rare that there is a problem with the coil itself.
 Breaks in the wires going to the coil are one of the most common ignition problems.

-The wire labeled "C" (it can be any color) is the one connected to the kill switch and the magneto.
+4. The wire labeled "C" (it can be any color) is the one connected to the kill switch.
 To measure the magneto resistance, disconnect connectors "B" and "C" and measure the value from either female connector to ground.
 Note: these connectors are connected together.)
-The magneto coil value should 290 Ohms ± 10%.
+The magneto coil value should be 290 Ohms ± 10%.
 However, some Thor magnetos can have a resistance of up to 500 Ohms.
 Again, the important thing is that the resistance is not infinite or very low (1-10 Ohms).
-This diagram has the resistance and a schematic of a Thor magneto. (diagram courtesy of Dean Hannah)
+This PDF diagram has the resistance and a schematic of a Thor magneto and the coil. (diagram courtesy of Dean Hannah)

 Problems with wiring